 I made it once when we were there visiting, and I told him it was a “special kind of rice”, and he — Mr. Meat-and-potatoes-hates-all-vegetables paused for a second then ate two helpings.
 I guess he figures I eat weird stuff so “rice” seemed safe.

 We never told him what it really was.

-I actually prefer roasting my cauliflower rice to sauteeing it (like in this Mexican Chicken and “Rice” recipe).
+I actually prefer roasting my cauliflower rice to sauteeing it.
 It gives it a more um… roasty flavor, for lack of a better term.
 Plus I think most things can be improved by roasting them.
 Especially vegetables.

 For more ideas on flavoring cauliflower rice, check out my post over on The Pioneer Woman: Food & Friends — How to Make Cauliflower Rice!

 Cauliflower rice goes with SO many things.
 I’ll be truthful, though.
 It does get old during rounds of Whole30.
 Some people tire of eggs.
 Not me.
 I could eat eggs every single day and be happy.
 For me, I didn’t want to see another bowl of cauliflower rice for a very long time.